You just created a Dashlane account. Let's break down the basics and get you set up.

 Tired of filling in registration forms for every website you sign up for?
-Dashlane will do all the legwork for you!
+Dashlane can do the legwork.

 Simply click in a field and choose a stored profile you want to use to populate the form.

-Dashlane will detect and auto-fill the fields in the form with your data.
-If nothing appears, you're logged out or need to add data to the 'Personal Info' tab here or in the Wallet portion in your Dashlane app.
+Dashlane will detect and autofill the fields in the form with your data.
+If nothing appears, you're probably logged out, or need to add data to the 'Personal Info' tab or the other information in the Vault section of your Dashlane app.